josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🔖_ Suppressive_Syntax/🐪_trojan_horse.md

 # 🐪 Trojan Horse — Benign Masks for Malignancies

 **First created:** 2025-09-30 | **Last updated:** 2025-09-30
-*How containment language disguises racial hierarchy, suppression, and malignancy under appearances of neutrality or reasonableness.*
+*How containment language disguises racial hierarchy, suppression, and malignancy under appearances of neutrality or reasonableness*

 ---